cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

 # Enable Blobs (EIP-4844) For L2 Network

-Ganache is not fit for blob transactions yet, you need to run other local L1 network that supports `EIP-4844` and can provide `Beacon node RPC`.
+Ganache is not fit for blob transactions yet.
+You need to run other local L1 network that supports `EIP-4844` and can provide `Beacon node RPC`.
-For development [Prysm Devnet](https://docs.prylabs.network/docs/getting-started) can be used.
+For development [Prysm devnet](https://docs.prylabs.network/docs/getting-started) can be used.
 The original Prysm devnet manual is available [here](https://docs.prylabs.network/docs/advanced/proof-of-stake-devnet).

 ## Step 1.
 Prerequisites

-1. Generate configuration files `genesis.json`, `rollup.json` as described in [Running a single-node manual](./single-node-no-docker.md#1-prerequisites), follow instruction from **Step 1** to **Step 7**..
+1. Generate configuration files `genesis.json`, `rollup.json` as described in [Running a single-node manual](./single-node-no-docker.md#1-prerequisites).

 2. Clone `Prysm` denvet repository and head over to it: